-Bit there was a political reason to hold the conference at the Mount Washington Hotel: the Republican senator from New Hampshire, Charles Tobey.
+Bit there was a political reason to hold the conference at the Mt.
+Washington Hotel: the Republican senator from New Hampshire, Charles Tobey.

 Treasury Secretary Harry Morgenthau wanted an Eastern resort away from the heat and crowding of Washington, D.C.
-Charles Tobey was facing a tough primary opponent – and he was likely to vote against the formation of a new international organization.
+Charles Tobey faced a tough primary opponent.
+He was also likely to vote against the formation of a new international organization.
 President Roosevelt figured the conference would help Tobey win his primary, and he’d be more likely to vote for the Bretton Woods agreement when it came to the Senate for approval.

 Harry Dexter White

 Harry Dexter White was born on Oct.
 9, 1892, the seventh son of recently arrived immigrants.
 He enlisted in the U.S. Army and served in France.
 It wasn’t until he was 30 that he entered college.
-He graduated from Stanford and earned a PhD at Harvard at the age of 38.
+He graduated from Stanford and earned a PhD at Harvard at 38.

 After teaching for a few years, White accepted a job at the U.S. Treasury in 1934.
-He had long been fascinated by the Soviet Union, and in Washington, D.C., he met men working for the Soviet Underground, including Soviet spy Whittaker Chambers.
+Long fascinated by the Soviet Union, and in Washington, D.C., he met men working for the Soviet Underground, including Soviet spy Whittaker Chambers.

 Officially, Harry Dexter White was a New Deal Democrat.
 Unofficially, he supported Soviet-style socialism.
 He believed it worked.

 On Jan.
 23, 1946, President Truman nominated Harry Dexter White as U.S. director of the International Monetary Fund.
-The Senate approved him two weeks later, unaware White was under investigation by the FBI.
+The Senate approved him two weeks later, unaware the FBI had White under investigation.

 On June 19, 1947, Harry Dexter White abruptly resigned from the IMF and cleared out his office that day.
-The U.S. attorney general had that day ordered a federal grand jury investigation into charges he had passed documents to the Soviet Union during World War II.
+The U.S. attorney general had just ordered a federal grand jury investigation into charges he had passed documents to the Soviet Union during World War II.

 White testified that he was not a Communist before the House Un-American Activities Committee on Aug.
 13, 1948.
 Three days later he died of a heart attack at his home in Fitzwilliam, N.H.
 He was 55 years old.

 With thanks to The Battle of Bretton Woods: John Maynard Keynes, Harry Dexter White, and the Making of a New World Order by Benn Steil.
-To buy the book, click on this link: The Battle of Bretton Woods: John Maynard Keynes, Harry Dexter White, and the Making of a New World Order (New in Paper)
+This story was updated in 2021.